nickoff/rsschool-cv/cv.md

 * E-mail: v3136820@gmail.com
 * Github: [Nickoff](https://github.com/nickoff)
 # About me
 Hello.
-I am 38 years old.
-I work in developer company.
-Programming is my hobby.
+I'm 38 years old.
+I work by project management for construction at the developer's company.
+Programming and frontend development while is  a hobby of mine.
 # Education
 Major - Architecture
 Belarusian National Technical University